Ferrari SF90

-The Ferrari SF90 (also known by its internal name, Project 670) is a Formula One racing car designed and constructed by Scuderia Ferrari to compete during the 2019 Formula One World Championship.
-The chassis was designed by Mattia Binotto, Enrico Cardile, Fabio Montecchi and David Sanchez with Corrado Iotti leading the powertrain design.
-It was driven by Sebastian Vettel and Charles Leclerc, who was making his debut for Scuderia Ferrari.
+The Ferrari SF90, also known by its internal name Project 670, is a Formula One racing car designed and constructed by Scuderia Ferrari to compete during the 2019 Formula One World Championship.
+The chassis was designed by Mattia Binotto, Enrico Cardile, Fabio Montecchi, and David Sanchez with Corrado Iotti leading the powertrain design.
+It was driven by Sebastian Vettel and Charles Leclerc, who was making his debut for Ferrari.
 The car made its competitive debut at the 2019 Australian Grand Prix.

 Background

 Naming and launch

 Ferrari designed and constructed the SF90 as a Formula One car to compete during the 2019 Formula One World Championship.
-The car was driven by four time world champion Sebastian Vettel and Ferrari debutant Charles Leclerc in every race of the 2019 season.
+The car was driven by four-time world champion Sebastian Vettel and Ferrari debutant Charles Leclerc in every race of the 2019 season.
 Ferrari named the car the SF90 to celebrate the company's 90th anniversary and in keeping with tradition Vettel named his car "Lina".

 Initial design

 The new regulations for the 2019 season meant that the teams had to adopt a new simpler front wing design and a higher and wider rear wing.
-Ferrari produced a radical front wing design, that tapered downwards from the middle towards the endplates of the wing, whereas Mercedes and Red Bull, their nearest rivals, went with a conventional design that is high from middle to end.
+Ferrari produced a radical front wing design that tapered downwards from the middle towards the endplates of the wing while Mercedes and Red Bull Racing, their nearest rivals with the Mercedes W10 and the Red Bull RB15, went with a conventional design that is high from middle to end.
 This design was meant to encourage flow around the tyres with the front wing being below the maximum allowed height.
 Ferrari's front wing design meant that the majority of the loading would be felt on the middle of the wing and this in turn would cause the air flow to be directed to within the front tyres.
 This design made the car's downforce levels more predictable, albeit with less downforce overall.

 An anonymous aerodynamicist commented that because the front wing did not generate as much downforce as the front wings of some of its rival cars, Ferrari instead had to compensate and increase the size of their barge boards to provide this downforce.
 This in turn meant that the rear was unable to produce as much downforce as the front going forward in the development of the car.
 This was likely to lead to a car prone to oversteer, therefore it was anticipated that the SF90 would not be as fast as some of its rivals and the amount of downforce the car would produce would be limited.

-Ferrari changed the engine cover on the SF90, making it smaller compared its predecessor, the SF71H, in order to save weight and improve aerodynamics.
+Ferrari changed the engine cover on the SF90, making it smaller compared its predecessor, the Ferrari SF71H, in order to save weight and improve aerodynamics.
 Ferrari adopted a matte finish to the car's livery instead of gloss to save weight.
 The SF90 also had a reworked cooling system with the engine cover having a smaller inlet, now triangular rather than oval and the radiator air inlets were made larger.
 The rear bodywork was also remodeled suggesting an increase in rear aerodynamic performance.